baxterjfinch/docusignchat/README.md

-# React Chatkit starter
+# DocusignChat

-Chat build with React and [Chatkit](https://pusher.com/chatkit) to be used as the starter project for my Chatkit tutorials.

-It's based on the [chat app](https://github.com/pusher/build-a-slack-clone-with-react-and-pusher-chatkit) built by [Alex Booker](https://twitter.com/bookercodes) in this [video tutorial](https://www.youtube.com/watch?v=6vcIW0CO07k).
+A chat application built with React, Node, and ChatKit.
+This application reqires signing an NDA prior to users accessing the chatroom.

 ## LICENSE
 MIT